lateralblast/clq/README.md

 Introduction
 ------------

-A Simple shell script that converts a formatted CSV file into a multiple choice quiz.
+A simple shell script that converts a formatted CSV file into a multiple choice quiz.

 Supported Operating Systems
 ---------------------------